Tanmoy-Rath/misc/Applyfamily - apply_lapply_sapply_mapply_tapply_split.md

 ### 5. tapply(X, INDEX, FUN = NULL, ..., default = NA, simplify = TRUE)
 >- It is used to apply a function over subsets of a vector.
 >- It however needs a vector of factor levels to do this.
+However it can also be a simple numeric vector.
 >- Since the factor variable is a vector of factor levels, tapply() can work only on **"vectors"**.
 It cannot work on **"lists"** or anything else.

 https://www.rdocumentation.org/packages/base/versions/3.5.3/topics/tapply<br/>